WireGuard/wintun/README.md

 `BYTE* WintunReceivePacket (WINTUN_SESSION_HANDLE Session, DWORD * PacketSize)`

 Retrieves one or packet.
-After the packet content is consumed, call WintunReceiveRelease with Packet returned from this function to release internal buffer.
+After the packet content is consumed, call WintunReleaseReceivePacket with Packet returned from this function to release internal buffer.
 This function is thread-safe.

 **Parameters**